areknow/arnaud-cr-react/README.md

 # arnaud.cr

-Built with React and Next.js, built and hosted in Netlify
+Developed with React and Next.js, built and hosted in Netlify